Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 [Contact us](https://github.com/aliclarke206/Milestone_1/blob/b6243fabbf2882f512bd825280447cdb6004b736/wireframes/contact-us.png)

 ### Surface
-The minamilist colour scheme was to create a clean clinical feel that coincides with a medical practice.
+The minamilist colour scheme was to create a clean and clinical feel that coincides with a medical practice.
 Minimizing cognative overload.

 ## Features

 1. Existing Features

+* The clinic name and logo remain consistant amoung all pages for familiarity.
+* The footer also remains consisent across pages and contain contact information and external links to socail media.
+* A responsive Navigation bar that allows the user to easily browse throughtout the site either on mobile or desktop.
+The active page is also highlighted while in use for greater user experience.
-Each page has a Book Me button that brings the user to the contact page to encourage interation with the clinic.
+* Each page has a Book Me button that brings the user to the contact page to encourage interation with the clinic.
+* The home page has a large hero image to give maximum impact when landing on the page.
+* There are some testimoanls in the home page from previous clients that encourage user satisfaction with the clinic.
+* The about us page has the qualifications and small background about the clinic so the customer can get to know the therapist and the type of injuries that they cover.
+* Logos of well known insurnace companies are featured to agin reinforce familiarity for user and that treatment under these compamies are covered.
+* The services page has a brief description and picture of what services we provide without overloading the user with text.
+* There is also an external link provied if a user would like to learn more about the Alter G treadmill.
+* The contact page provides a form which enables the customer to fill out in return for a call back.
+The contact and loctation information is also provided again.
-There is an iframe element that brings the user to the exact loction of the clinic which is compatable with their google maps.
+* There is an iframe element that brings the user to the exact location of the clinic which is compatitable with their google maps.